yamitsilv/maven-hello-world/readme.md

 1. Semantic versioning functionality instead of fixed version including updating the pom file and docker tag accordingly.
 2. Setting up egress and adjusting the aplication to deliver the message to outer space using the appropriate method (possibly to the mothership api or to external device for radio transmission etc).
 3. Setting workflow to exclude irrelevant paths such as this readme file.
+4. Adding Steps to the CI pipeline scanning the code for vulnerability and licencing.

 ## Java application details